-Women (S) 13th place to the end Men (S) 16th place to the end / Doubles 13th place to the end, Afterwards, athletes who do not come from the seeded list will start, these athletes will be drawn.
+Women (S) 13th place to the end Men (S) 13th place to the end / Doubles 13th place to the end, Afterwards, athletes who do not come from the seeded list will start, these athletes will be drawn.
 Additional starters will be placed at the end of the start list according to a draw.

-6.5.4 Oualification for World Cup races
+6.5.4 Qualification for World Cup races

-The fastest 16 women and 17 men, and 12 doubles will qualify for participation in World Cupraces.
+The fastest 18 women and 18 men, and 12 Women's-, Men's doubles will qualify for participation in World Cup races.